neurobiol/unlearn/docs/content/methods_summary.md

 The key idea is to align spectral changes with stage boundaries, then test whether those alignments replicate across seeds, subjects, or datasets.

-## What to report beyond the poster
+## Beyond the poster

-To make the gap claim rigorous, a full report should specify
+To make the gap claim rigorous, a full report would specify

 - the operator whose spectrum is used
 - how gmax and gmin are defined